Chapter 7 Bankruptcy Lawyers in Texas

 Our bankruptcy law firm offers a complimentary consultation and evaluation of your income, assets and debt.
 We can determine whether you meet the requirements for filing Chapter 7 bankruptcy.

 Upon filing your bankruptcy petition, you will have to pay a bankruptcy case filing fee of $338, plus any applicable attorney fees.
 When a petition is filed, an automatic stay goes into effect stopping most, if not all, collection activity.
 The benefits of the stay, however, are subject to the bankruptcy code; in other words, it does not always apply to every debt, and may be temporary in some cases.

 Not long after the petition is filed, the court’s bankruptcy trustee will hold a meeting for the creditors to make sure there are no objections.
 Once the petition is approved, it is just a matter of months until all eligible debts are completely discharged.

 One of the most time consuming parts of filing for bankruptcy is gathering all the information that is required.
 Generally, you’ll want to create an inventory of all your assets and their fair market value.
 This may include:

 - Profit sharing accounts

-- Pension, 401k, IRAs, or other retirement accounts
+- Pension, 401k, IRA, or other retirement accounts

 - Furniture, computer equipment, electronics and other household goods

-- Deposits you’ve placed with landlords, utility companies, landlords and more
+- Deposits you’ve placed with landlords and utility companies

 - Collectible items such as antiques, books, art, etc.